 “The gym we are using is the same gym we have used for the last 30 years.
 Parang hindi bagay sa new equipment.
 Luma ang gym namin,” added Puentevella.
 He said the new weightlifting gym was to be built behind the tennis courts and beside the gymnastics hall.

 He also asked the PSC to raise the number of national coaches from the present five to 10, “because we need to reach out to more cities in the country.
 Right now we only have hubs in Manila, Zamboanga, Bohol, Cebu and Baguio City.”

-Olympian Nestor Colonia and Jeffrey Garcia were also nominated by the SWP for the men’s team.
+The SWP also nominated Olympian Nestor Colonia and Jeffrey Garcia for the men’s team.

 “After all, the Asian Games is the qualifying for the Tokyo Olympics,” he added.

 “Weightlifting is our biggest chance to medal in the Olympics.
 It is our best chance for gold for that matter.”

 - Added Results to Rankings of 2017 World Champs

 - No Women’s Weightlifting at SEA Games since 2013.
 So Rankings compared to 2013 Medals.